 The NFIP divides coverage into two areas of coverage.
 Building coverage focuses on rehabilitating the structure of the home or business, and contents coverage aims at replacing damaged possessions.
 These definitions are pretty broad.
-Building coverage will pay to repair or replace the base structure, including foundation walls, anchor systems, and permanently installed fixtures such as cabinets, wallboard and paneling, bookcases, and carpeting.
+Building coverage will help pay to repair or replace the base structure (less the deductible), including foundation walls, anchor systems, and permanently installed fixtures such as cabinets, wallboard and paneling, bookcases, and carpeting.
 It also covers whole-home systems such as electrical and plumbing, furnaces and water heaters, solar equipment, and fuel and well tanks.
 Installed appliances such as refrigerators, stoves, and dishwashers are also included.
-This coverage will pay for the restoration of the permanent structure of your home and attached or detached garage.
-Sometimes the policy will include the cost of debris removal, which can be significant, so check to see if it’s covered.
+This coverage will pay for the restoration of the permanent structure of a home and attached or detached garage.
+Sometimes the policy will include the cost of debris removal, which can be significant, so homeowners will want to check to see if it’s covered.
 Contents coverage will pay for the replacement of personal belongings and parts of the home that are more frequently swapped out, including clothing, furniture, original artwork and other valuables, curtains and carpeting that isn’t permanently installed, portable appliances such as window air conditioning units, microwaves, and electronics, and washers and dryers.
-To protect your home completely, you’ll need both types of coverage in your package, and you’ll want to check coverage limits and costs based on how much you’re insuring.
+To protect their home completely, homeowners will need both types of coverage in their package, and they’ll want to check coverage limits and costs based on how much they’re insuring.

 NFIP coverage is dependent on the cause of the flood.

 Not all floods are created equal.
 While most people think of flooding as any water that makes it into the home uninvited, the NFIP has a much more specific definition: Flooding is an unexpected amount of water on land that is normally dry that covers 2 or more acres of land and two or more properties.
 What does national flood insurance cover in this case?
-Any damage sustained in a large regional flood—even if that “region” is the two homes at the end of your street—will be a covered event and will activate your coverage.
-If, on the other hand, you have drainage problems on your land that result in a good-size puddle every time it rains, and then a hard rain turns the puddle into a pond that floods the basement, you may not be covered by flood insurance.
-Sewer backups also fall into this exception: If a sewer backup is caused by large flooding in your area that meets the size requirements of the policy, it will be covered.
-If the sewer simply backs up because of a blockage in the line, the inches of sewer water in your basement will not be covered by flood insurance—it may be covered by your homeowners insurance if that policy has a sewer backup endorsement, but otherwise you’re out of luck.
+Any damage sustained in a large regional flood—even if that “region” is the two homes at the end of the street—will be a covered event and will activate the homeowner’s coverage.
+If, on the other hand, a homeowner has drainage problems on their land that result in a good-size puddle every time it rains, and then a hard rain turns the puddle into a pond that floods the basement, the homeowner may not be covered by flood insurance.
+Sewer backups also fall into this exception: If a sewer backup is caused by widespread flooding in the area that meets the size requirements of the policy, it will be covered.
+If the sewer simply backs up because of a blockage in the line, the inches of sewer water in the basement will not be covered by the homeowner’s flood insurance—it may be covered by their homeowners insurance if that policy has a sewer backup endorsement, but otherwise the homeowner will be out of luck.

 Flood insurance does not cover some kinds of damage, such as some mold and mildew growth, outdoor structures, and more.

 The NFIP has some restrictions on what it will cover, even within a covered event.
-The goal of this insurance is to restore the structure in which you live to a livable condition in the face of an unavoidable catastrophe, but that doesn’t mean the residents of the home have no responsibilities.
-First, make sure that money, precious metals, and papers such as savings bonds and stock certificates are stored in watertight containers or in a safe deposit box, because flood insurance will not cover those.
+The goal of this insurance is to restore the home to a livable condition in the face of an unavoidable catastrophe, but that doesn’t mean the residents of the home have no responsibilities.
+First, homeowners will want to make sure that money, precious metals, and papers such as savings bonds and stock certificates are stored in watertight containers or in a safe deposit box, because flood insurance will not cover those.
 While mold and mildew that builds during the time the home is flooded and can’t be dried out will likely be covered, NFIP policies stipulate that they will not cover mold or mildew growth that “could have been avoided by the homeowner.”
-This means that if you wait too long to get down to the business of drying out your home, or you don’t take the necessary steps to prevent the water buildup in the first place, then mildew and mold abatement may be a separate expense you have to pay out of pocket.
+This means that if a homeowner waits too long to get down to the business of drying out their home, or they don’t take the necessary steps to prevent the water buildup in the first place, then mildew and mold abatement may be a separate expense they’ll have to pay out of pocket.

-What flood insurance will not cover includes items located outside your home.
+What flood insurance will not cover includes items located outside of the home.
 Decks, patios, and landscaping, along with wells, septic systems, and pools, won’t be covered—they’re expensive to lose, but not considered part of the structure of the home.
-Your car and motorcycle are also not included in coverage, but it’s possible that your auto insurance policy may cover those items.
+A homeowner’s car and motorcycle are also not included in coverage, but it’s possible that their auto insurance policy may cover those items.

-Finally, NFIP policies do not include coverage for living expenses while your home is repaired.
-This can be a significant expense, so if you’re living in an area where floods are likely, it’s a great idea to set some savings aside in case you need to be out of your home for a period of time.
+Finally, NFIP policies do not include coverage for a homeowner’s additional living expenses while their home is repaired.
+This can be a significant expense, so if the homeowner lives in an area where floods are likely, it’s a great idea to set some savings aside in case they need to be out of their home for a period of time.

 What’s covered varies by private flood insurance policies.

-The biggest concern with private insurers is that unlike NFIP, the insurer is not required to continue selling you a policy.
-FEMA frequently redraws risk maps as the landscape and climates change, so if your home falls into a higher-risk area, the private insurer can cancel your policy.
-As nearly every flood insurance policy includes a 30-day waiting period before it takes effect (to discourage people from buying a policy only when a major flooding event threatens), you may find yourself without coverage when you need it most.
+The biggest concern with private insurers is that unlike NFIP, the insurer is not required to continue selling a homeowner a policy.
+FEMA frequently redraws risk maps as the landscape and climates change, so if the home falls into a higher-risk area, the private insurer can cancel the homeowner’s policy.
+As nearly every flood insurance policy includes a 30-day waiting period before it takes effect (to discourage people from buying a policy only when a major flooding event threatens), a homeowner may find themselves without coverage when they need it most.

 Getting flood insurance may be a good idea—and may even be required.

-If your mortgage is backed by the federal government, including FHA, VA, and USDA mortgages and mortgages purchased by some federal partners, you may be told that you live in a flood-prone area and are required to carry flood insurance.
-As a renter, your landlord can make it a condition of your lease that you carry contents insurance to reduce their costs if there’s a flood.
-Even if you’re not required to carry flood insurance, you’ll want to investigate whether you should.
-FEMA’s floodplain maps and risk assessments change frequently, so check its website to see where your home falls.
-You may be surprised to see that you don’t need to live particularly close to a large body of water to be in a high-risk flood zone; risk has to do with elevation, drainage, and what’s upstream from the small brook two streets away.
-If your home is located in a medium- to high-risk area, you’ll want to ask for a flood insurance quote from NFIP and a couple of private insurers.
-Flood insurance cost is relatively minimal compared to the damage flood waters can do in minutes, and as long as you read your policy documents carefully and are aware of what is covered and for how much, it can be a very wise investment.
+If the homeowner has a mortgage that is backed by the federal government (such as an FHA, VA, and USDA mortgages and mortgages purchased by some federal partners), they may be told that they live in a flood-prone area and are required to carry flood insurance.
+For renters, a landlord can make it a condition of the lease that the renter carries contents insurance to reduce their costs if there’s a flood.
+Even if a homeowner or renter is not required to carry flood insurance, they’ll want to investigate whether they should.
+FEMA’s floodplain maps and risk assessments change frequently, so homeowners can check its website to see where their home falls.
+Homeowners may be surprised to see that they don’t need to live particularly close to a large body of water to be in a high-risk flood zone; risk has to do with elevation, drainage, and what’s upstream from the small brook two streets away.
+If a home is located in a medium- to high-risk area, the homeowner will want to ask for a flood insurance quote from NFIP and a couple of private insurers.
+Flood insurance cost is relatively minimal compared to the damage flood waters can do in minutes, and as long as the homeowner reads their policy documents carefully and is aware of what is covered and for how much, it can be a very wise investment.